ruhani-source/SignalScope-SOC-Alert-Triage-Dashboard/README.md

 Traditional security tools often present alerts as: high-volume, low-context signals

 SignalScope improves this by: adding explainability, prioritization, and decision support

+#### Note
+This project is a simulation and uses mock security data for demonstration purposes.